What In Broad Terms Is The Definition Of Deviance

 Q1: How does culture influence what is considered deviant?

 Culture shapes the norms that define acceptable behavior.
-Practices deemed deviant in one culture may be normal in another, illustrating the relative nature of deviance It's one of those things that adds up..
+Practices deemed deviant in one culture may be normal in another, illustrating the relative nature of deviance But it adds up..

 Q2: Can deviance be intentional or unintentional?